bhyvex/cloudly/README.md

 $ pip install pymongo --upgrade
 </pre>

-..and configure your server to meet your requirements.
+..and configure your server to meet your specific requirements.

 5) Download the latest version of Cloudly